 Helen has two poetry collections to her name: Division Street (2013) and No Map Could Show Them (2016), both out with Chatto & Windus.
 Earlier this year, she won the Mslexia Prize with her poem ‘Vanishing Point’, and she’s recently been heard discussing all things language on BBC Radio 4’s Mother Tongue.
 Her debut novel will be published soon, and a short story collection is also on the cards – plus she’s just edited One For The Road: An Anthology of Pubs and Poetry with Stuart Maconie off of the radio.
 Busy lady!

-Helen is also a lecturer at the Manchester Writing School at Manchester Metropolitan University alongside Chris Neilan, with whom she runs new night Lit Up.
-Lit Up has its second airing on 23 November (7pm, Chapter One bookshop, free entry), when Helen and Chris (who just picked up second prize for short fiction in the prestigious Bridport) will be joined by poets Nick Allen and Adelle Stripe.
+Helen is also a lecturer at the Manchester Writing School at Manchester Metropolitan University alongside Chris Neilan, who just picked up second prize for short fiction in the prestigious Bridport and with whom she runs new night Lit Up, which just had its second airing at Chapter One bookshop featuring Adelle Stripe.
 The latter’s novel about the life of Rita, Sue and Bob Too! playwright Andrea Dunbar, Black Teeth and a Brilliant Smile, according to The Guardian “gives an important story a real spark”.